What is a stillbirth?

 Other arrangements

 You will receive information and support at the hospital about registering your baby’s birth and death.
-You can also ask about possible financial support from Centrelink.
+You can also ask about financial support from Centrelink.

 Grieving for your baby

-There are many different ways people grieve following the loss of their baby.
+There are many ways people grieve following the loss of their baby.
 There's no 'right' way to do this.
 It's personal, and your partner's grief process may be different from yours.

 Unfortunately, many bereaved parents report feeling isolated in their grief, and that the magnitude of their loss is not well understood.